kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 ### Lifecycle { #lifecycle }

 Some components own resources: clients, schedulers, connections, or background workers.
 Kora can manage lifecycle-aware components so startup and shutdown happen in graph order.
+The `Lifecycle` contract for that lives in `io.koraframework.application.graph` and declares exactly two methods, `init()` and `release()`.
 The guide also introduces `ValueOf<T>` as a way to depend on a component reference without eagerly forcing all downstream refresh behavior.

 By the end of this guide, the notification app should feel like a working example of graph design: module boundaries, external defaults, overrides, tags, optional dependencies, generic factories, and lifecycle control all serve one application instead of appearing as isolated features.